Bleuje/antcolonysystem-tsp-qt/README.md

 http://labo.algo.free.fr/defi250/classement.php?id=1

+It achieved 11.87 (best cycle seems to be about 11.8), without looking seriously for good parameters.
+The other results on the website are old, but the complexity of the problem is such that the algorithm should be still more important than computer speed.

 ## Known flaws / future improvements
 - There shouldn't be as many constants that haven't been clearly defined.
 - The architecture of the code regarding the use of buttons could be better.
+- Long-term improvement : apply ant colony to other problems than TSP.